mattermost/mattermost-handbook/operations/business-operations/analytics/metrics-definitions.md

 TEDAS stands for _Telemetry-Enabled Daily Active Servers_.
 It is the count of unique [production servers](metrics-definitions.md#server-considerations) sending telemetry \(“activity"\) data to Mattermost on a given date **with at least one daily active user**.

-A server has a daily active user, if at least one user recorded activity on the Mattermost server in the last 24 hours, such as viewed a channel or posted a message.
+A server is considered to have a daily active user, if at least one user recorded activity on the Mattermost server,  such as viewed a channel or posted a message, in the last 24 hours.

 #### TEMAS